juji-io/datalevin/README.md

 adjust the priorities based on feedback.

 * 0.4.0 ~~Native image and native command line tool.~~ [Done 2021/02/27]
-* 0.5.3 ~~Native networked server mode with access control.~~ [Done 2021/09/06]
+* 0.5.0 ~~Native networked server mode with access control.~~ [Done 2021/09/06]
-* 0.6.0 A new Datalog query engine with improved performance.
+* 0.6.0 As a search engine: fuzzy fulltext search across multiple attributes.
 * 0.7.0 Persisted transaction functions.
+* 0.8.0 A new Datalog query engine with improved performance.
-* 0.8.0 Composite tuples.
+* 0.9.0 Composite tuples.
 * 1.0.0 Fully automatic schema migration on write.
-* 2.0.0 As a search engine: fuzzy fulltext search across multiple attributes.
-* 3.0.0 As a product rule engine: implementing Rete/UL algorithm.
+* 2.0.0 As a product rule engine: implementing Rete/UL algorithm.
-* 4.0.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols.
+* 3.0.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols.
-* 5.0.0 Distributed mode with raft based replication.
+* 4.0.0 Distributed mode with raft based replication.

 We appreciate and welcome your contribution or suggestion.
 Please file issues or pull requests.